Summer Pruning for Herbs

 Mexican Oregano loves the summer heat!

-Here in my area of Texas, from mid summer until at least the end of September, it is very hot, humid and stressful for our plants, even the hardy herbs.
-(It’s stressful for the gardener, too… but that’s a topic for another discussion!)
+In my area of South Central Texas, from early summer until at least the end of September the weather is very hot and humid.
+It is stressful for our plants, even the hardy herbs.
+It’s stressful for the gardener, too, but that’s topic for another discussion.

-One way to help our herbs survive the summer weather is to prune them back so they don’t have so much plant matter to keep hydrated.
-It is easier for the roots to deliver water to shorter stems and the plant stays looking healthier and prettier, too.
+One way to help our herbs survive the summer weather is to prune them back at bit.
+This way, they have a shorter stem to keep hydrated.

 Herbs That May Need Pruning